jrmafiaa/Algo-Trading/README.md

 ### Import
-The first step in the programm is that we will collect data from diffrent stocks.
-Unfrurtnally we don't have a Key to provide the programm with real time data from a tool like quandl.
+The first step in the program is that we will collect data from different stocks.
+Unfrurtnally we don't have a Key to provide the program with real-time data from a tool like quandl.
 That's why it is more focused on past decisions.

 ### Trading Strategy
-The 3 stocks used in the Simulation are Apple, Microsoft and 3M.
-In the code we wrote down some more examples that could be used.
-In practise every public listed stock with an ticker symbol could be used in this program.
+The 3 stocks used in the Simulation are Apple, Microsoft, and 3M.
+In the code, we wrote down some more examples that could be used.
+In practice, every public listed stock with a ticker symbol could be used in this program.

 #### Momentum Strategy
 The momentum strategy is first used by Richard Driehaus.
-The Key is that the strategy realizes price based singals.
-With the strategy we should buy stocks if they in the rising and sell them if they reached their peak.
-To reconise those trends the trader have to find signals for buy and sell actions.
+The Key is that the strategy realizes price based signals.
+With the strategy, we should buy stocks if they in the rising and sell them if they reached their peak.
+To recognize those trends the trader has to find signals for buy and sell actions.
 Our goal would be that we buy the stocks in short term uptrends and sell them if they reached their momentum.
-That our strategy will work we should choose three stocks with a high volatility  and a high trading volume.
-To see the signals from the  momentum strategy we have to establish 2 time frames, a long term and a short term.
-In our programm we set those to short =  20 days and long = 100 days.
+That our strategy will work we should choose three stocks with high volatility and a high trading volume.
+To see the signals from the momentum strategy we have to establish two time frames, a long term, and a short term.
+In our program, we set those short = 20 days and long = 100 days.
 The time frames could be changed to optimize the trading outcomes.

 #### Creating Signals
-Our start sittuation is now that the long window is higher than the short window.
-If those change so the short window of a stock get's higher than the long window we create a buying signal for the spezific stock.
+Our start situation is now that the long window is higher than the short window.
+If those change so the short window of stock gets higher than the long window we create a buying signal for the specific stock.
 When now the short and long window switch again we create a selling signal.

 ### Plot and Development of the 3 Stocks
+After we created every necessary information we will visualize them in three charts, one for every chosen stock.
+Here we can see the development of the stock (red line), the short-term moving average (blue line), and the long-term moving average (orange line).
+The pyramids will show the discovered buy and sell signals.
+The magenta one will visualize a buy signal and the black one will visualize a sell signal.

 ### Using Signals in a Simulation

 ### Plot simulated Portfolio
+To visualize the development of our invested money we will plot at the end the value of our portfolio in the past year.
 ###
 ###
 ###
 ## Sources

 * https://github.com/datacamp/datacamp-community-tutorials/blob/master/Python%20Finance%20Tutorial%20For%20Beginners/Python%20For%20Finance%20Beginners%20Tutorial.ipynb